chiedo/leadership/README.md

 - Time with family
 - Exercise
+- Hosting refugee dinners and welcoming refugees to Harrisonburg with friends from church
 - Watching Anime (Naruto, My Hero Academia), Marvel, Star Trek, and Star Wars
 - Studying (books, podcasts) and discussing tech, startups, innovation, history, finance, economics, governments, philosophy, and business.
 - Advising, ideating, launching, and investing in startups